 Step 4: Sew the front and back pillowcases together

-Sew down one side, across the bottom and back up the other side.
+Sew down one side, across the bottom and back up the other side with a 1/2 inch seam allowance.
 I used a serger that finishes the seams nicely.
-You can use a straight stitch and finish with a zigzag to finish the seams.
+You can use a straight stitch and finish with a zigzag stitch to finish the seams.
 Make sure to remove your pins and don’t sew over them!

 Turn your pillowcase right side out and insert your pillow!
 It’s all done!
 Here is a picture of the inside of the pillowcase before turning it right side out.